our daughter

 Please think twice, and seek counseling.
 While a disruption may seem like the best solution, it rarely is.
 Instead it causes trauma, pain, guilt and unresolved conflict that could last a lifetime and even destroy your marriage.

 Instead, fight for your relationship both with prayer and counseling.
 Start talking, not about each other but to each other.
-Open communication and getting help early are the keys to avoiding a failed international adoption.
+Open communication and getting help early are the keys to avoiding a disrupted adoption.

 More Information on Raising Adopted Children